 Hastings is a somewhat small city located in the state of Michigan.
-With a population of 7,284 people and three constituent neighborhoods, Hastings is the 155th largest community in Michigan.
-Hastings has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 7,310 people and three constituent neighborhoods, Hastings is the 155th largest community in Michigan.
+Much of the housing stock in Hastings was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hastings is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hastings is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Hastings who work in office and administrative support (10.91%), sales jobs (10.36%), and healthcare (9.06%).
+Because occupations involving physical labor dominate the local economy, Hastings is generally considered to be a blue-collar town.
+35.85% of the Hastings workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hastings is a city of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Hastings who work in sales jobs (11.23%), office and administrative support (10.30%), and food service (8.23%).

 The people who call Hastings home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hastings residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hastings include Irish, English, Dutch, and Polish.
+The greatest number of Hastings residents report their race to be White, followed by Asian.
+Important ancestries of people in Hastings include German, English, Irish, Dutch, and French.

 The most common language spoken in Hastings is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Chinese and Polish.